resbaz/MATLAB-StatisticsToolbox-Notes/README.md

-# MATLAB Statistics Toolbox Course Notes
+# ResGuides: MATLAB Statistics Toolbox

 This book contains the course notes for the ResBaz MATLAB Statistics Toolbox Extension Course.
 The lesson repository can be found [here](https://github.com/resbaz/MATLAB-StatisticsToolbox)